fengyu05/bot-chan/README.md

 Botchan uses an intention module to decide whether and how to reply to a certain message.
 The framework just applies the chat intention to all messages.
 If you want to extend it, add your code in [message_intent.py](./botchan/message_intent.py) and [agent.py](./botchan/agent.py) message handler registration.

+### Chain of Thought mode

+Botchan can use a chain of thought mode to break down the thinking process and show it in its chat.
+To engage Chain-ot-thought mode, start a message with prefix `:thought:`.
+You may upload a customized slack emoji for it.

 ### Using tools
 Botchan uses some preconfig lang-chain tools in the chain of thought mode.
-If you want to add more tools or customize then, edit them [here]().
+If you want to add more tools or customize then, edit them [here](https://github.com/fengyu05/bot-chan/blob/master/botchan/agents/mrkl.py#L8).
+Some tools may require API keys to be set in the env.

 ### Bot personality
 You may configure the name and the personality via prompting in [here](https://github.com/fengyu05/bot-chan/blob/main/botchan/prompt.py#L15).